-I want to tell you a little something about a good friend of mine.
+I want to tell you a little something about a very close friend of mine.
 To look at him, you might see just a little black dog.
 If you did, you would be far away from the truth, for this dog has probably seen more of the world than most of us reading this now.
 He has traveled the length and breadth of the country.
 He has hitchhiked, walked, hiked, driven in cars, and hopped freight trains going who-knows-where.
-He has busked cities from the east to the west coast and played music at coffee shops, bars, colleges, and (of course) most often just out on the street.
+He has busked in cities from the east to the west coast and played music at coffee shops, bars, colleges, and (of course) most often just out on the street.

 His full name is Molotov, which should tell you something right off, but most of us just call him Molly.
-He was born the smallest of a litter of half-breed pups, I believe in Ann Arbor, Michigan.
+He was born the smallest (and only male) of a litter of half-breed pups, I believe in Ann Arbor, Michigan.
 His mother was killed by a passing car when he was still too young to even walk, leaving him helpless.
-My daughter May, who was brought up raising baby animals and returning them to the wild, took compassion on these tiny puppies, and she knew just what to do.
-Molly and siblings were raised in the bottom of an old sleeping bag, hand fed, hand pooped, and carefully kept alive.
+My daughter May, who was brought up raising baby animals (we were part of a local wildlife-rescue team) and returning them to the wild, took compassion on these tiny puppies, and she knew just what to do.

+Molly and his sisters were raised in the bottom of an old sleeping bag, hand fed, hand pooped, and carefully kept alive.
 And to this day, Molly loves to get inside and under anything soft and warm, the original 'underdog'.
 If there is a blanket or coat laying around with a tail sticking out from under it, that probably is Molly.
-How I came to have Molly is a short story in itself.
+And how I came to have Molly is a short story in itself.

-Today my daughter May is a professional singer/songwriter, known all over the Midwest, heard on the radio, appearing at concerts, festivals, etc., but back then she was just a struggling musician out on the road.
-Her hair was usually in dreadlocks and it could be pink, blue, or both.
+Today my daughter May is a professional singer/songwriter, known all over the Midwest, heard on the radio, appearing at concerts, festivals, A Prairie Home Companion, etc., but back then she was just a struggling musician out on the road.
+Her hair was usually in dreadlocks and it could be pink, blue, or both colors.
 She had all kinds of rings, chains, and what-not hanging on her person and about the only gift she might cherish would be a really cool Swiss army knife.
 And we did not see as much of her as we would have liked.

-May was on the road all the time, traveling from city to city, busking for money, and playing anywhere people gathered and would listen.
+May was on the road all the time, traveling from city to city, busking for money, and playing music anywhere people gathered and would listen.
 As an old hippie myself, I took this in stride, but Margaret and I worried about her just about all the time.
 Her protector was Molotov, who was always by her side, and she even trained him to bark fiercely to ward off whatever.
 And, although not a big dog, he can sound just like a big, nasty dog, one that you would not want to tangle with.

-And as mentioned, Molly and May did everything together, hitchhiking from town to town, hopping freight trains, camping out, sleeping wherever they could, and eating whatever was around.
+As mentioned, Molly and May did everything together, hitchhiking from town to town, hopping freight trains, camping out, sleeping wherever they could, and eating whatever was around or going without food.
 This went on for some years.
 We saw them both a few times a year, if we were lucky.
 They would roll into our home, usually with a bunch of friends, all dressed down and punked out, and funky as could be.
 They would stay for a few days, and then just take off for somewhere else.
-To them, we must have about as the great 'washed'.
+To them, we must have appeared as the great 'washed' ones.